Skip to main content Skip to footer

 A. General Rules

 Expressive Activities are allowed on University property so long as the activities comply with University policies and procedures, including the following general rules.
-Expressive activity must:
+Expressive Activity must:

-1. Allow a minimum of 25 feet for vehicular and pedestrian access to any University property, parking lot, building, facility, or event.
+1. Allow a minimum of 25 feet for vehicular and pedestrian access to any University property, parking lot, facility, or event.

 2. Not create a clear and present threat to public safety or constitute unlawful activity.